Posted on

 Paranormal-Investigators-Confirm-Poltergeist-Possession-of-Microwave

 But hey, whatareyagonnado?
-A man needs his Hot Pockets in the morning, heated up by the flames of Satan or no.
+A man needs his Hot Pockets in the morning, heated up by the flames of hell or not.

 “It started with random beeping.
 One time it went off like the food was done, and when I looked over, the damn thing was still going and said 6:66,” says home owner Bill Michaud, of the oven that has been freaking out his family in Louisville, Kentucky.
 “It turns on by itself.
 It turns off by itself, too.
 It’s like it’s messing with me,” added his wife Betty.
 “No matter how many times I popped the door shut, the minute I leave the room it pops open again.
 One night, really late, I walk into the kitchen and I’m about to open the fridge, and the microwave door flies open, lighting the whole kitchen up in a horrible, scary lightning-blue color.
 It’s like it wanted to electrocute me.”